 -

-The Government of BeninThe Government made a significant five-year commitment of US$6 million when President Patrice Talon invited African Parks to assume management of Pendjari National Park in the W-Arly-Pendjari (WAP) Complex that spans Benin, Burkina Faso, and Niger.
-The aim of the partnership is to conserve, manage, and develop this unique landscape.
+The Government of BeninThe Government made a significant 5-year commitment of US$6m when President Patrice Talon invited African Parks to assume management of Pendjari National Park in the W-Arly-Pendjari (WAP) Complex that spans Benin, Burkina Faso, and Niger.
+The aim of the partnership is to preserve, manage, and develop this unique landscape.
 In addition, the Government of Benin has been instrumental in expanding our footprint into W Benin through a funding commitment of US$6 million.
-Its contribution has been critical in attracting other private and institutional funding to support the management of Pendjari and W national parks in Benin, which represent a significant portion of the largest intact wild ecosystem in West Africa.
+Their contribution has been critical in attracting other private and institutional funding to support the management of Pendjari and Park W-Benin in Benin, which represents a significant portion of the largest intact wild ecosystem in West Africa.

 -